 At contract inception, we assess whether the collaboration arrangements are within the scope of ASC Topic 808, Collaborative Arrangements ("Topic 808") to determine whether such arrangements involve joint operating activities performed by parties that are both active participants in the activities and exposed to significant risks and rewards dependent on the commercial success of such activities.
 This assessment is performed based on the responsibilities of all parties in the arrangement.
-For collaboration arrangements within the scope of Topic 808 that contain multiple units of account, we first determine which units of account within the arrangement are within the scope of Topic 808 and which elements are within the scope of Topic 606.
+For collaboration arrangements within the scope of Topic 808 that contain multiple units of account, we first determine which units of account within the scope of Topic 808 and which elements are within the scope of Topic 606.
+For units of account within collaboration arrangements that are accounted for pursuant to Topic 808, an appropriate recognition method is determined and applied consistently, by analogy to authoritative accounting literature.
 For units of account within collaboration arrangements that are accounted for pursuant to Topic 808, an appropriate recognition method is determined and applied consistently, by analogy to authoritative accounting literature.
 For units of account within collaboration arrangements that are accounted for pursuant to Topic 606, we recognize revenue as discussed above.
 Consideration received that does not meet the requirements to satisfy Topic 606 revenue recognition criteria is recorded as deferred revenue on the Balance Sheets, classified as either current or long-term deferred revenue based on our best estimate of when such amounts will be recognized.